 Dexter Blueberry Farm

 Yesterday we visited Dexter Blueberry Farm to pick blueberries.
 The blueberry picking was good.
 In about 45 minutes my daughter and I picked 3.5 lbs of blueberries.
 She is definitely a more efficient berry picker at 10 than she was at 3.
 The blueberries are $1.75/pound this year, the same price that they have been for a few years.

 Although we were advised to go further back for optimal picking, we picked fairly close to the front and found the picking fairly easy, but hot.
 There were plenty of blueberries on the bushes that were just starting to develop, so picking conditions should continue to be good for quite a while.
 However, they are expecting picking to end a bit earlier than normal because the season started early.

 Dexter Blueberry Farm provides buckets for picking with straps that you can use to strap them over your shoulder, neck, or waist.
 We both wore them cross-body style.
 Once we finished picking, our blueberries were transferred into plastic bags for us to take home.

 We were pleasantly surprised that the patch was not covered in mosquitos.
 Many times when we have gone berry picking, the mosquitos were horrible and bug spray did not help much.
 Today we picked without bug spray, and had no problems.

 Dexter Blueberry Farm is located at 11024 Beach Rd, Dexter.
 They are open 8a-7:30p Monday-Saturday and noon-6p on Sundays.
 For any updates on picking conditions, be sure to check out their Facebook page.

-Of course Dexter Blueberry Farm is not the only place to pick your own Blueberries in the Ann Arbor area.
+Of course Dexter Blueberry Farm is not the only place to pick your own fruit in the Ann Arbor area.